Tecnologica-Mente/MAS_Cloud/README.md

 -  It is not detected by the antivirus as a dangerous program
 -  Digital/LIFETIME licenses
 -  Automatic updates
--  HWID Activation [Downlevel & Lockbox Method]
+-  HWID (Digital License) Method to Permanently Activate Windows
+-  Ohook Method to Permanently Activate Office
+-  KMS38 Method to Activate Windows/Server Till the Year 2038
+-  Online KMS Method to Activate Windows/Server/Office Till 180 Days (Lifetime With Renewal Task)
--  KMS38 Activation [With protection & Uninstallation option]
+-  Advanced Activation Troubleshoot
--  Online KMS Activation [Batch file based, no KMS related .dll .exe required]
 -  $OEM$ Folder For Preactivation
--  Activation Troubleshoot
--  Insert Windows 10/11 HWID Key
--  Change Windows 10/11 Edition
+-  Change Windows Edition
+-  Check Windows/Office Activation Status
 -  Available in All In One & Separate Files Version
--  Fully Open Source
+-  Fully Open Source and Based on Batch Script

 ## What activates?
 -  Windows 7 Pro, Enterprise, Professional and Embedded Thin PCs